kalessil/phpinspectionsea/docs/performance.md

 PHP7 introduced significant improvements in performance and memory usage.
 One of improvements was an optimization of internals for associative arrays.
-To be more specific if an array has only integer keys organized in natural ascending order, then it will consume less memory and work a little bit faster with core array functions.
+To be more specific if an array has only integer keys organized in natural ascending order, then it will consume less memory and work a little faster with core array functions.

 Php Inspections (EA Extended) checks array creation constructs and gives hints if found ways for enabling the optimizations.